Rocky Mountain Junior Hockey League: History

-In 1995, the Trail Smoke Eaters walked away from the league and joined the British Columbia Hockey League.
-In 1996, the league was reduced to the Kootenay Division members, when the entire Peace-Cariboo Division lost all its members: Prince George Spruce Kings and Quesnel Millionaires jumped to the BCHL, the Grande Prairie Chiefs jumped to the Alberta Junior Hockey League, the Williams Lake Mustangs went defunct, and the Fort St. John Huskies jumped to Hockey Alberta's North West Junior Hockey League.
+In 1995, the Trail Smoke Eaters moved to the British Columbia Hockey League.
+In 1996, the entire Peace-Cariboo Division departed the league: the Prince George Spruce Kings and Quesnel Millionaires moved to the BCHL, the Grande Prairie Chiefs moved to the AJHL, the Williams Lake Mustangs folded, and the Fort St. John Huskies moved to Hockey Alberta's North West Junior Hockey League.
+The Castlegar Rebels joined in 1996, but returned to the KIJHL in 1998.
+The Cranbrook Colts folded in 1998.